Laser Powder Bed Fusion (L-PBF)

 Solving the dichotomy between mass-production and individualized single piece production is the aim of ICD A2.
-Additive manufacturing methods, like Selective Laser Melting (SLM), can be a main driver for producing individualized products at nearly the same costs as mass produced products.
+Additive Manufacturing (AM) methods, like Laser Powder Bed Fusion (L-PBF), can be a main driver for producing individualized products at nearly the same costs as mass produced products.
 The basic principle of Additive Manufacturing is to manufacture a part layer by layer, utilizing e.g. metal powder.
-In contrast to sintering, this metal powder is fully molten during the SLM process and therefore 100% dense parts with properties comparable to conventional manufactured ones can be produced.
+In contrast to sintering, this metal powder is fully molten during the L-PBF process and therefore 100% dense parts with properties comparable to conventional manufactured ones can be produced.
 Neither tools nor molds are required in contrast to conventional manufacturing (e.g. die-cast).
 Comparing additive manufacturing with conventional manufacturing methods, cost curves differ significantly: Due to the lower start-up costs, small lot sizes can be produced cost efficiently with additive manufacturing.
 This is a key-enabler for new business models, centering on highly individualized products ("Individualization for free").
 Manufacturing costs of additively manufactured parts are almost independent of part complexity ("Complexity for free"), since time and effort needed for manufacturing is only depending on component volume.
-Innovative products with integrated functionalities can be realized with additive manufacturing methods like SLM.
+Innovative products with integrated functionalities can be realized with additive manufacturing methods like L-PBF.

 a double-beam concept to realize the skin-core principle, the process efficiency was increased by a factor of

 10 in the last five years.
 The double-beam concept utilizes a beam switch to shape two different beam sizes either of